 It is interesting to note that with an influx of tourists from Bengal, few hotels, lodges, and restaurants are carrying signs and information in Bangla.
 Expect to find quite a few Bengali dishes and delicacies on the menu.

 Unlike the plant on which it grows, Hemp Seeds are not at all psychoactive and are in fact an essential pantry item in the Kumaoni Kitchens.

-Tip: I would recommend the sweet and tangy Bhuransh juice ( Juice of Rhododendron flowers) made locally by the women of Maati and sold at the Sanghthan office in Sarmoli.
+I would also recommend the sweet and tangy Bhuransh juice ( Juice of Rhododendron flowers) made locally by the women of Maati and sold at the Sanghthan office in Sarmoli.
 It sure does have an overdose of sugar but it’s very refreshing.

-Money Saving Tips
+Money Saving Tips in Munsiyari

 Like any other village in India, food including fruits is cheap in Munsyari.